WLAN-Pi/wlanpihotspot/README.md

 To change from the default settings, ensure that the WLANPi is operating in standard "classic"mode.
 Then, edit the file: /etc/wlanpihostpot/conf/hostapd.conf.
 This can be done by opening an SSH session to the WLANPi and using the 'nano' editor:

 ```
- sudo nano /etc/wlanpihostpot/conf/hostapd.conf
+ sudo nano /etc/wlanpihotspot/conf/hostapd.conf
 ```

-There are numerous fields you can configure to change the behavior of the hotspot access point feature, but here are some of the more likely fields you'll want to look at: Change the following fields to your desired values (note that lines beginning with a # character are comments and do not affect operation):
+There are numerous fields you can configure to change the behavior of the hotspot access point feature, but here are some of the more likely fields you'll want to look at and perhaps update (note that lines beginning with a # character are comments and do not affect operation):

 ```
     # WLAN SSID